sysco-middleware/sysco-middleware.github.io/_posts/2018-07-27-GettingStartedWithProtobufGrpc.md

 # Repository

 The examples provided in this blog are loosely based on Github repository [workshop-grpc](https://github.com/sysco-middleware/workshop-grpc).
-Once you have completed section 2 of this blog, we encourage you to clone this repository to and follow the instructions in [README.md](https://github.com/sysco-middleware/workshop-grpc/blob/master/README.md) file to get a more detailed explanation.
+Once you have completed section 2 of this blog, we encourage you to clone this repository too and follow the instructions in [README.md](https://github.com/sysco-middleware/workshop-grpc/blob/master/README.md) file to get a more detailed explanation.

 You should use this blog post to grab the gRPC concepts and the Github repository to validate the concepts you have learned in this blog post.